As an Amazon Associate, I earn a commission on qualifying products at no additional cost to you.

 Maybe you already recycle and are conscious of your waste habits.
 But that doesn’t mean there aren’t still some ways to make small changes that can be helpful to the environment.
 One easy way to make that change is to try and use reusable grocery and kitchen storage, rather than plastic bags to transport food and store leftovers.

 Repurposing old household items is one of the most fun ways to honor the Earth at home.
 Think about all of the stuff you have lying around and the different ways you can reinvent it for future use.
 Since Easter just ended, you may have a ton of those little plastic eggs sitting in a bag somewhere.
 Luckily, they can be turned into mini-snack carriers for lunches.
 There are a ton of things that you can use for your plants and bird feeders as well.
 The sky’s the limit when it comes to all of the cool ways to upcycle your belongings.

 With the free Tab for a Cause browser extension, you can plant trees just by opening new browser tabs!
 It’s super easy to use and works right alongside Google so you never even know it’s there.
 Check it out and start planting trees by browsing now!

 More Ways to Honor the Earth at Home

-Well, the truth is, the Earth is feeling more honored than she has in a long time this Earth Day, thanks to the historic drop in carbon emissions courtesy of COVID-19.
+Well, the truth is, the Earth is feeling more honored than it has in a long time this Earth Day, thanks to the historic drop in carbon emissions courtesy of COVID-19.
 Her inhabitants, on the other hand, are feeling a little blue.
 But that’s not the planet’s (or anyone’s) fault, so please don’t take your frustrations out on her or anyone (or thing) else.
-Looking for more ways to honor Earth day from home?
+Looking for more ways to honor Earth Day from home?
 Check out this great list from EcoWatch.